International Professional Dispute Resolution Advocates Association Membership Rules

 9. Verification of Information

 9.1 Each applicant or member agrees to permit the Association to approach and contact all relevant bodies and their personnel department to verify and check the truth and accuracy of the information submitted by such applicant or member.
-Provision of untrue or incorrect information to the Association may result in an application being refused or disciplinary action being taken against the relevant member under Section.
+The provision of untrue or incorrect information to the Association may result in an application being refused or disciplinary action being taken against the relevant member under Section.

 10. Update Information